kubantjan/fast-form/README.md

     and use methods here: https://arxiv.org/pdf/1904.08095.pdf

 #### Refactoring
- * [ ] Restructure repository to separate code from data
+ * [x] Restructure repository to separate code from data
- * [ ] consider refactoring to original emnist dataset structure instead of this csv data
+ * [ ] Refactor to original emnist dataset structure instead of preparsed csv data from kaggle

 #### Preprocessing
  * [x] smarter thresholding
  * [x] smarter corner classification
  * [x] completely drop corners, orient page based on the original file provided (fitting text on text)
+ * [ ] Improve justy config so it centers boxes better and reponse 159 in PID1 is correctly parsed
+ * [ ] Better noise cancellation on the whole file
- * [ ] better drop noise when cutting to the information area -> at the moment the cropping does not work well (connected with the point below)
+ * [ ] Better noise cancellation on the level of the cropped boxes (important to do before cropping to the symbol area as it is broken by noise at the moment sometimes) many options how to approach, choose any
- * [ ] improve true/false computation for boxes, improve accuracy computation there -> use more the template
+ * [ ] Implement logic around single choice forms return only single choice if there is only 1 true choice found, otherwise -1 (if no question answered) or -2 (if more than one question answered).
+ * [ ] Add to single choice logic also logic for filled in and anomaly circles.
+ * [ ] Create a model distinguishing X or filled circle or nothing or anomaly.
+ Improve true/false computation for boxes
+ * [ ] Possibly (but maybe hard to do): remove bounding lines from figures.
- * [ ] speedup: at the moment as we are always matching to the whole template set, it is really slow
+ * [ ] Speedup: the current matching teplate logic is simly tooo slow.
+Think what to do
+ - use other feature extraction method than SIFT (I have tried ORB which did not work well enough, but maybe after some tuning it would. it is way faster)
+ - do whathever else
- * [ ] saving of templates -> pickle is not working, but can be made working by https://stackoverflow.com/questions/10045363/pickling-cv2-keypoint-causes-picklingerror
+ * [ ] Saving of templates -> pickle is not working, but can be made working by https://stackoverflow.com/questions/10045363/pickling-cv2-keypoint-causes-picklingerror

 #### Configuration
  * [x] location of text via top left corner, bottom right corner plus number of letters
  * [ ] create a tool for config file creation

 #### Packaging, proper output
-* [ ] prepare for pdf with multiple questionnaires
+* [x] prepare for pdf with multiple questionnaires
 * [x] create config for the current questionnaire we are working on
-* [ ] add "made mistake" functionality (whole box filled in probably?)
+* [x] add "made mistake" functionality (whole box filled in probably?)
+* [ ] Pre
-* [ ] package it:
+* [ ] Prepare python script that will process the scanned pdfs:

 The program should get the following parameters: